mjhea0/sublime-setup-for-python/readme.md

 1. To install copy the Python code for Sublime Text 3 found [here](https://sublime.wbond.net/installation#st3).
 Click **View > Show Console** to open the ST3 console.
 Paste the code into the console.
 Press **enter**.
 Reboot ST3.

 2. You can now install packages by using the keyboard shortcut **cmd+shift+P**.
-Start typing **install** until "Package Control: Install Package" appears.
+Start typing **install** until *Package Control: Install Package* appears.
 Press **enter** and search for available packages.

 3. Some other relevant commands are:

-   - *"List Packages"* shows all your installed packages
+   - *List Packages* shows all your installed packages
-   - *"Remove Packages"* removes a specific package
+   - *Remove Packages* removes a specific package
-   - *"Upgrade Package"* upgrades a specific package
+   - *Upgrade Package* upgrades a specific package
-   - *"Upgrade/Overwrite All Packages"* upgrades all your installed packages
+   - *Upgrade/Overwrite All Packages* upgrades all your installed packages

    Check out the official [documentation](https://sublime.wbond.net/docs/usage) to view more commands.